Have you ever thought about what it would be like to run a blog as your job?

 8. Writing is Only a Small Part of the Job

 You might think that a blogger spends the majority of their time writing.
-If you’re a freelance blogger this is probably the case.
+If you’re a freelance writer this is probably the case.
 But if you’re managing your own blogs, writing is just one of the tasks that you’ll need to do.
 You’ll also probably spend time on social media, promoting your content, responding to emails and comments, researching and staying up-to-date in your niche, managing finances, and everything else related to running the business.

 Writing is actually one of the easiest things to outsource, so it’s very possible that you could run a successful blog and not do any of the writing yourself.

 For me this is a good thing.
 I enjoy writing, but it can be draining if I do too much of it.
 Right now I’m managing a few different blogs, and most weeks I only write 1 or 2 new blog posts.
 I hope to increase that, especially here at Vital Dollar, but for now, writing takes up much less than half of my time.